 - We will not be monitoring anyone’s use of them; however, we ask all participants to be aware that certain products can create access barriers for others wishing to use the same spaces.

 In order to maintain a safe environment for community members with airborne food allergies, please refrain from bringing snacks containing nuts into event and classroom spaces or the residence halls.

 The Pioneer Valley Transit Authority (PVTA), our local public transportation system, has several area buses that are free to the public.
 Juniper staff are happy to help you read the maps and schedules in your registration folder.

-Meals provided with the cost of tuition.
-Dinners on Sunday and Friday will provide options for any folks who have reported dietary needs in their registration.
+Please report any dietary needs in your registration form.
+Dinners on Sunday and Friday, and daily continental breakfast, will provide options for any folks who have reported dietary needs.
 The dining hall provides vegetarian, vegan, and gluten-free options.
 Please introduce yourself to the managers/chef at the dining commons for assistance.
 If you’d like to make an appointment with the dietician, please call: 413-545-2472

 Juniper is able to provide communication access in collaboration with UMass Amherst office of Disability Services (413-545-0892), with advance notice.
-If you are in need of these services and haven’t included it in your registration information, please contact a staff person.
+Please indicate any needs in your registration form.

-Service Animals are trained to do work or perform tasks for folks with disabilities.
+Service Animals are trained to do work or perform tasks for folks with disabilities (both visible and invisible).
 They are working animals so it is important not to distract them by talking to them or petting them.
-We ask the Juniper community to join us in respecting the rights of individuals who use service animals.
+We ask the Juniper community to join us in respecting the rights of our community members who use service animals.